Caceresenzo/recaptcha-java/README.md

 ```

 > [!NOTE]
-> The default service used is Google ReCaptcha V2.
+> The default service used is Google reCAPTCHA V2.

 ## Cloudflare Turnstile